 In general, increases and decreases in forward market prices have a positive and negative impact, respectively, on Generation's owned and contracted generation positions that have not been hedged.
-Generation hedges commodity price risk on a ratable basis over three-year periods.
-As of June 30, 2014, the percentage of expected generation hedged for the major reportable segments was 92%-95%, 75%-78%, and 46%-49% for 2014, 2015, and 2016, respectively.
+Exelon's hedging program involves the hedging of commodity risk for Exelon's expected generation, typically on a ratable basis over a three-year period.
+This strategy has not changed as a result of recent and pending asset divestitures.
+As of September 30, 2014, the proportion of expected generation hedged is 98%-101%, 86%-89%, and 55%-58% for 2014, 2015, and 2016, respectively.
 The percentage of expected generation hedged is the amount of equivalent sales divided by the expected generation.
-Expected generation represents the amount of energy estimated to be generated or purchased through owned or contracted capacity.
-Equivalent sales represent all hedging products, which include economic hedges and certain non-derivative contracts including, Generation's sales to ComEd, PECO and BGE to serve their retail load.
+Expected generation is the volume of energy that best represents our financial exposure through owned or contracted capacity and reflects the divestiture impact of Fore River, Quail Run, and West Valley; but does not reflect the divestiture impact of Generation's interest in Keystone and Conemaugh.
+See Note 4 - Mergers, Acquisitions and Dispositions and Note 21 - Subsequent Event for more detail regarding the divestitures.
+Equivalent sales represent all hedging products, which include economic hedges and certain non-derivative contracts including Generation's sales to ComEd, PECO and BGE to serve their retail load.